donkidd/donkidd.github.io/_posts/2021-04-13-OnlineTestConf.md

 # Online Conferences #

-Virtual Conferences aren't a new thing, well atleast not anymore.
+Virtual Conferences aren't a new thing, well at least not anymore.
 Since the beginning of the lockdown, everyone has started the whole WFH stuff.
 But, what if you are a organization that does conferences?
 You would think that doing conferences 'online' is a new thing, but there is a group that began back in that has been running their conferences fully online, since 2016.
 They don't just do this once a year, nope, they decided semi-annually is the best way to do it.
 So this May will be the 10th OnlineTestConf!
 Conference.

 ## Get Training without going anywhere ##